ludwig-ai/ludwig-docs/src/docs/user_guide.md

 usage: ludwig evaluate [options]

-This script loads a pretrained model and evaluates its performance by comparingits predictions with ground truth.
+This script loads a pretrained model and evaluates its performance by comparing its predictions with ground truth.

 optional arguments:
   -h, --help            show this help message and exit